-How Flax Seeds are fish substitute for Vegans
+How Flax Seeds are the Fish Substitute for Vegans

 About Flax Plant

-The slender stems of flax plant grows erect up to an average height of 1.2 m.
+The slender stems of flax plant grow to erect up to an average height of 1.2 m.

 The leaves are bluish-grey or green, wider in the middle and about 40 cm long and 3 mm broad.